Mallick17/AWS/README.md

 ## AWS Global Infrastructure
 - The AWS Global Cloud Infrastructure is a secure, extensive, and reliable cloud infrastructure, offering over 200 fully featured services from data centers globally.
 Whether you need to deploy your application workloads across the globe in a single step or you want to build and deploy specific applications closer to your end users with single-digit millisecond latency, AWS provides you the cloud infrastructure where and when you need it.
+- AWS infrastructure is designed in a layered architecture to maximize fault tolerance, scalability, and security.

 ### AWS Global Infrastructure Components
 - Amazon Web Services (AWS) operates in a globally distributed cloud infrastructure to provide high availability, low latency, and fault tolerance.
 This infrastructure is built upon Regions, Availability Zones (AZs), Local Zones, Wavelength Zones, and Edge Locations.